pyplati/platipy/paper.md

 # Summary

-PlatiPy offers a comprehensive suite of tools and utilities for conducting medical image analysis research utilizing Python.
-These tools include functions for converting data between the widely-used DICOM format and the research-friendly NIfTI format, capabilities for image registration and atlas-based segmentation, and efficient image visualization tools to facilitate rapid development in research.
-Additionally, the library includes auto-segmentation models developed through various research projects.
+PlatiPy offers a comprehensive suite of tools and utilities for conducting medical image analysis research utilising Python.
+These tools include functions for converting data between the widely-used DICOM format and the research-friendly NIfTI format, capabilities for image registration and atlas-based segmentation, and efficient image visualsation tools to facilitate rapid development in research.
+Additionally, the library includes auto-segmentation models developed through various research projects enabling their streamlined deployment for use in future projects by the research community.

 # Statement of need